-The Fund shall be used to provide one scholarship, at a minimum of $1000 each year, for a student with financial need, as determined by the Office of Financial Aid need analysis, who is majoring in Forestry with either the Forest Resources Management Option of the Forest Operations and Applied Restoration Option.
-The recipient should be a Montana high school graduate, in good standing with the College of Forestry and Conservation and the University of Montana and members of the Student Society of American Foresters.
+The Fund shall be used to provide one scholarship each year for a student with financial need who is majoring in Forestry in either option.
+The recipient should be a Montana high school graduate, in good standing, with the College of Forestry and Conservation and the University of Montana and be a member of the Student Society of American Foresters.
 Preference will be given to a student who is a veteran or a wildland firefighter.
-The College of Forestry and Conservation Scholarship Selection Committee shall determine the amounts of the scholarship awards and recipients.
 This scholarship may be renewed provided the recipient continues to meet the above criteria.

 Fred H. Mass Scholarship

-The Fred H. Mass Scholarship (an unendowed scholarship) was established in 1991 by his family and friends.
+The Fred H. Mass Scholarship was established in 1991 by his family and friends.
 Mr. Mass was a 1930 graduate of the UM Forestry School.
-The award is available to any Forestry student and has no restrictions on use.
-Because the scholarship was unendowed, the College of Forestry and Conservation Scholarship Committee thanks the continued generosity of the Mass family who awards it each year.
+The award is available to any University of Montana students majoring in Forestry.

 Garrett Grothen Memorial Scholarship